mikesaint-antoine/SimpleGrad.jl/docs/src/under_the_hood.md

 * **log()**
 * **tanh()**

-If you've understood everything up to this point, you should be able to read all the source code for the *Value* objects and make sense of it.
+If you've understood everything up to this point, you should be able to read all the source code for the *Values* and make sense of it.
 If there are any operations you'd like to see added, either let me know and I'll try to add them, or you can also write them yourself and submit a pull request!

-## *Tensor* Objects
+## *Tensor* composite type

 *Tensors* work almost exactly the same way as *Values*, except with a little bit of extra complications that come with dealing with vectors and matrices.
 But the fundamentals are basically the same.
 We'll track operations with our *Operation* objects, override several base Julia functions to work for *Tensor* operations, and implement the backward pass with an internal `backprop!()` function and a user-facing `backward()` function.